WEBSITE REDESIGN

 Participants

-Occasional church attendees
+Occasional church attendees vs. active volunteers

-Long time members
+Newcomers vs. long time members

 Access to online service videos is a priority for church members and leadership.